Premier League talking points: The race for the title, European qualification and top-flight survival heats up

 As the Premier League returns after the international break, we pick out the big stories throughout the table, from the title chase and relegation fight to Chelsea's revival...

-With an eight-point lead, Arsenal are in a fantastic position as the Premier League title run-in enters the final straight.
+With an eight-point lead, Arsenal are in a fantastic position as the Premier League title race enters the final straight.

 By the time they kick-off at home to Leeds on Saturday afternoon, it could be even better, with Man City returning from the international break to face Liverpool in the lunchtime kick-off.
 It is a brutal fixture for City to get back under way with.